openmpf/openmpf.github.io/docs/docs/Media-Selectors-Guide.md

 When media selectors are used, the JsonOutputObject will contain a URI referencing the file location in the `$.media.*.mediaSelectorsOutputUri` field.

-For example, consider that the `mediaUri` from job in the [New Job Request Fields section](#new-job-request-fields) refers to the document below.
+For example, consider that the `mediaUri` from the job in the [New Job Request Fields section](#new-job-request-fields) refers to the document below.

 ```json